latifabu/eng103a_Devops/README.md

 ### Amazon Web Service (AWS)

 What is AWS?
-- AWS is a cloud platform provided by amazon.It includes infastrcuture, platform and software as a service.
+- AWS is a cloud platform provided by amazon.
+It includes infrastrcuture, platform and software as a service.
 - AWS offers database storage, compute power and content delivery services for indivduals and businesses.

 What is cloud computing?